Global Day of Jewish Learning Workshops 2018

 Facilitator: Tristan Vaught, Living with Change

-Facilitators: Rabbi Julie Schwartz (HUC-JIR), Rabbi Irv Wise (Adath Israel Congregation), Rabbi Robert Barr (Beth Adam)
+Facilitators: Rabbi Julie Schwartz (HUC-JIR), Rabbi Irv Wise (Adath Israel), Rabbi Robert Barr (Beth Adam), Heather Guttman (Congregant, Temple Sholom)

 Israel Politics – A Century of Transitions and Turnaround